wordofwarning/wordofwarning.org/hab/domestic/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**2020–21's series of Domestic "at homes"** are an informal online platform for artists to beta test new work, live from their homes… What can you make when your kitchen table, bathroom, or garden tent is the stage — and your camera is the audience?
+**[2020](/archive/2020-domestic)/[21](/current/2021-domestic)'s series of Domestic "at homes"** are an informal online platform for artists to beta test new work, live from their homes… What can you make when your kitchen table, bathroom, or garden tent is the stage — and your camera is the audience?
 <hr>
-We're interested in what artists want to say right now — our <a href="http://domesticmcr.posthaven.com" target="_blank">**rolling open call for proposals**</a> seeks short (max 10 mins) live art and/or contemporary performance works that can be presented online, within an artist's available resources — *we've pencilled in Wed 13 Jan 2021 for our next event*.
+We're interested in what artists want to say right now — our <a href="http://domesticmcr.posthaven.com" target="_blank">**rolling open call for proposals**</a> seeks short (max 10 mins) live art and/or contemporary performance works that can be presented online, within an artist's available resources — *our next opportunity is likely an event in March 2021.*

-[July](/current/2020-domestic/july)'s pilot featured six invited artists (<a href="http://youtu.be/IUNv7CARKLU" target="_blank">watch live stream</a>); [August](/current/2020-domestic/august) featured seven works selected from our open call (<a href="http://youtu.be/AOT29ZTtZAA" target="_blank">watch live stream</a>); [October](/current/2020-domestic)'s event featured eight selected works (live stream archive available soon); and our fourth event is *pencilled in for 13 January 2021* — all hosted by Peader Kirk.
+[July 2020](/archive/2020-domestic/july)'s pilot featured six invited artists (<a href="http://youtu.be/IUNv7CARKLU" target="_blank">watch live stream</a>); [August](/archive/2020-domestic/august) featured seven works selected from our open call (<a href="http://youtu.be/AOT29ZTtZAA" target="_blank">watch live stream</a>); [October](/archive/2020-domestic)'s event featured eight selected works (live stream archive available soon); and [January 2021](/current/2021-domestic)'s upcoming event features seven selected works — all hosted by Peader Kirk.

-Alongside live works, artists propose pre-recorded pieces that don't fit this format — so in December we introduced a new home for those works, **<a href="http://domesticatedonline.org" target="_blank">Domesticated</a>**, and our first houseguests are Beth Clayton, Freddie Watkins, Heather Bandenburg, Kellie Colbert & Deborah Newton, Mahboobeh Rajabi, Nicholas Tee, Oliver Ford, Sandra Bouguerch.
+Alongside live works, artists propose pre-recorded pieces that don't fit this format — so in December 2020 we introduced a new home for those works, **<a href="http://domesticatedonline.org" target="_blank">Domesticated</a>**, and our first houseguests are Beth Clayton, Freddie Watkins, Heather Bandenburg, Kellie Colbert & Deborah Newton, Mahboobeh Rajabi, Nicholas Tee, Oliver Ford, Sandra Bouguerch.

-[Domestic 2020–21](/current/2020-domestic) series presented by [Word of Warning](/) + produced by [hÅb](/hab).
+[Domestic 2020](/archive/2020-domestic)/[21](/current/2021-domestic) series presented by [Word of Warning](/) + produced by [hÅb](/hab).
 <a href="http://domesticatedonline.org" target="_blank">Domesticated</a> produced by [hÅb](/hab); website development + illustration by Ghost and John.
 Enquiries: <mailto:domestic@habmcr.org> | <a href="http://domesticmcr.org" target="_blank">DomesticMcr.org</a> | <a href="http://twitter.com/hashtag/DomesticMcr" target="_blank">#DomesticMcr</a> | <a href="http://domesticatedonline.org" target="_blank">domesticatedonline.org</a> | <a href="http://twitter.com/hashtag/Domesticated" target="_blank">#Domesticated</a>
 <hr>